samuelsycamore/samuelsycamore/README.md

 I currently work as a Developer Advocate at [MUI](https://mui.com).
 Previously I served as Marketing Manager at [Hashnode](https://hashnode.com).
 My specialty as a software engineer is web development with JavaScript, TypeScript, and React.

-I'm always happy to consider new clients for writing work.

 Check out [sycamore.garden](https://sycamore.garden) to learn more.